DanGraves1/DanGraves1.github.io/index.md

 -  _What's the hype about hyperoctahedral homology?_, British Topology Meeting, Durham, 2022.
 -  _A talk on the PROBlem of PROducing PROPer indexing categories for categories of monoids_, University of Sheffield topology seminar, 2022.
 -  _Categorifying equivariant monoids_, Technische Universität Dresden, 2023.
--  _Reflections on Reflexive homology_, British Topology Meeting, Sheffield, 2023.
+-  _Reflections on reflexive homology_, British Topology Meeting, Sheffield, 2023.

 ## Service Work